Budgeting

 • Eligibility Criteria: Women, 45-65 years old, BMI greater than 25 kg/m2, non-diabetic, no history of cardiovascular disease.

 Based on previous experience with a similar study, we estimate we’ll have to screen 8 women to find 1 eligible.
-To find our 50 participants, that means we will have talk to at least 400 women who are interested in participating.
+To find our 50 participants, that means we will have to talk to at least 400 women who are interested in participating.

-Print Material:
+Print Material

 The study team can put together basic print material for recruitment and post the materials on and off campus.
-If we consistently post and repost flyers in high traffic areas, we may receive a couple a calls a week.
+If we consistently post and repost flyers in high traffic areas, we may receive a couple of calls a week.
 In this example, we want to post and replenish flyers at 20 locations on and off campus, so we’ll plan to print 200 flyers.
 We will create a 4-color flyer on quality glossy paper and print it at a local office supply store at $0.64 per print.

-Total for Print Material: 20 locations X 200 fliers X $.64 = $128
+Total for Print Material: $128

-We want to promote the study at a steady pace on social media throughout the 26 week recruitment period, so we decided to set a weekly social media recruitment budget of $70/week.
+We want to promote the study at a steady pace on social media throughout the 26-week recruitment period, so we decided to set a weekly social media recruitment budget of $70/week.
 We’re hoping to get 2-3 calls per week with this budget.

 Total Cost Breakdown: